De Winters ST-T syndrome: an early sign of STsegment elevation myocardial infarction (A case report)

 Case presentation: We reported the case of a 45-year-old patient suffering from acute chest pain, presenting in our emergency department with a 'de Winter' ECG pattern which had evolved in a few minutes, after ventricular fibrillation cardiac arrest, into an anterior STEMI.
 Reperfusion therapy was performed with success.

-Conclusion: Prompt recognition of this atypical ECG pattern can ensure the immediate detection of evolvement to a STEMI and therefore provide appropriate urgent reperfusion therapy either with percutaneous coronary intervention (PCI) or fibrinolysis if the PCI is not available. - Downloads
+Conclusion: Prompt recognition of this atypical ECG pattern can ensure the immediate detection of evolvement to a STEMI and therefore provide appropriate urgent reperfusion therapy either with percutaneous coronary intervention (PCI) or fibrinolysis if the PCI is not available. - References

 - Published